 The candy bars that will get you into trouble are sticky or gooey.
 Anything with nougat or caramel will be incredibly hard to eat and will cause problems with braces.
 Babe Ruth bars, Charleston Chews, Butterfingers, Smarties, Tootsie Rolls, and other chewy candies are a bad idea.
 Also avoid anything with a hard shell, such as Skittles and M&Ms.

 You’re better off avoiding sugar entirely, as you probably know.
 But if you must indulge, be careful about what you eat this year.
-In the future, when your braces are off, you’ll be able to enjoy those chewy, gooey candies again.
+In the future, when your braces in Surrey are off, you’ll be able to enjoy those chewy, gooey candies again.
 For now, take a break.

 And always brush your teeth to avoid problems with cavities due to sugar!